Cystinosis is a rare, incurable metabolic disease that afflicts 500 children and young adults in the United States and only 2000 worldwide.

 Without specific treatment, these children progress to end-stage renal failure by an average age of nine years.
 In the past, this meant death.
 Today these patients can receive renal dialysis or transplantation, but even with successful transplantations, they develop abnormalities in other organs.

-Fortunately, the drug cysteamine slows the progression of cystinosis by removing the cystine from cells, but for the drug treatment to be effective, it must be taken every six hours.
+Fortunately, cystinosis treatment is getting better.
+The drug cysteamine slows the progression of cystinosis by removing the cystine from cells, but for the drug treatment to be effective, it must be taken every six hours.
 Although this has led to a much better future for these children, cysteamine is not a cure.